Article

 DC Workers’ compensation

-Workers’ compensation (WC) is an insurance program designed to provide coverage for employees injured while performing their job duties.
+Workers’ compensation is an insurance program designed to provide coverage for employees who get sick or injured as a result of performing their job duties.
 In DC, employers are required to obtain workers’ compensation insurance, even if they have just one employee.

 To ensure compliance, you must purchase workers’ compensation insurance from a qualified commercial carrier in the District.
 Visit the DC Department of Employment Services website to find an appropriate carrier that adheres to the state’s regulations for workers’ compensation.